 JEE Main 2026 Session 2 April 5 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

-Check out the JEE Main 2026 Session 2 all-shift analysis below:
+Check out the JEE Main 2026 Session 2 analysis of all shifts below:

 - JEE Main 2026 Session 2 Paper Analysis (All Shifts) (Live)